JupyterPhysSciLab/input_table/README.md

 undeletable.
 * Table creation code will work without this package installed in the Jupyter kernel.
 Tables are viewable, but not editable in a plain vanilla Jupyter install.
+* Option to create Pandas DataFrame from the table if Pandas imported as `pd`.
+If user tries without Pandas an explanation is provided.

 **Wishlist:**

-* Create pandadf from a table.
+* Add rows to existing table.

 **Installation**